automotive-grade-linux/docs-sources/docs/getting-started/machines/renesas.md

    * Supported Starter Kit Gen3 board with its 5V power supply.
    * Micro USB-A cable for serial console.
-     This cable is optional if you are using ethernet and an SSH connection.
+     This cable is optional if you are using Ethernet and an SSH connection.
    * USB 2.0 Hub.
 The hub is optional but makes it easy to connect multiple USB devices.
    * Ethernet cable.
 The cable is optional if you are using a serial console.
    * HDMI type D (Micro connector) cable and an associated display.
-   * 4Gbyte minimum micro-SD Card.
+   * 4 Gbyte minimum MicroSD Card.
 It is recommended that you use a class 10 type.
    * USB touch screen device such as the GeChic 1502i/1503i.
 A touch screen device is optional.

    **NOTE:** The Salvator-X Board has NDA restrictions.